data protection

 Rights under the General Data Protection Regulation

-- for what purposes we carry out the processing;
+- for what purpose we carry out the processing;

 - the categories, i.e. the types of data that are processed;